The four operations on perverse motives: Perverse motives

 Let $f:X\ra Y$ be a smooth morphism of $k$-varieties.
 Then, $\Omega_f$ is a locally free $\Osheaf_X$-module of finite rank.
 Let $d_f$ its rank (which is constant on each connected component of $X$).
-Then, $d_f$ is the relative dimension of $f$ (see \cite[(17.10.2)]{MR0238860}) and if $g:Y\ra Z$ is a smooth morphism, then $d_{g\circ f}=d_g+d_f$ with the obvious abuse of notation (see \cite[(17.10.3)]{MR0238860}).
-By \cite[4.2.4]{BBD}, the functor
+Then, $d_f$ is the relative dimension of $f$ (see Grothendieck's~EGA~IV, more precisely \cite[(17.10.2)]{MR0238860}) and if $g:Y\ra Z$ is a smooth morphism, then $d_{g\circ f}=d_g+d_f$ with the obvious abuse of notation (see~\cite[(17.10.3)]{MR0238860}).
+By~\cite[4.2.4]{BBD}, the functor

 is $t$-exact for the perverse $t$-structures.
-In particular, it induces an exact functor between the categories of perverse sheaves and by applying the property {\bf P1} to the canonical transformation $\theta_f:f^*_\sP\circ\Bti^*_Y\ra \Bti^*_X\circ f^*$, we get a commutative diagram
+In particular, it induces an exact functor between the categories of perverse sheaves and by applying the property \textbf{P1} to the canonical transformation $\theta_f:f^*_\sP\circ\Bti^*_Y\ra \Bti^*_X\circ f^*$, we get a commutative diagram

 where the functor in the middle $f_\sM^*[d_f]$ is an exact functor and $\theta^\DA_f,\theta^\sM_f$ are invertible natural transformations such that the diagram

 is commutative.